C. B. J. Snyder: Early life and education

-Education

 He completed public schooling in Stillwater, New York.
 In 1879, he arrived in New York City, and worked four years with builders in preparation for his profession.
 In 1883, he began the practice of architecture.

-Snyder earned two credentials from Cooper Union technical schools: Cooper Union Free Night School of Science, Class C — Third-Year: May 28, 1881 — Certificate, Practical Geometry (name of record: "Charles Snyder").; and Cooper Union School of Art, May 28, 1884 — Certificate, Elementary Architectural Drawing (name of record: "Chas.
+Snyder earned two credentials from Cooper Union technical schools: Cooper Union Free Night School of Science, Class C — Third-Year: May 28, 1881 — Certificate, Practical Geometry (name of record: "Charles Snyder"); and Cooper Union School of Art, May 28, 1884 — Certificate, Elementary Architectural Drawing (name of record: "Chas.
 B.J.
 Snyder").

-Marriage and children

-Snyder married Harriet Katharine (or Katherine) de Vries on September 11, 1889, at the home of the bride's parents in Jersey City Heights.

-(b.
-Nov.
-30, 1862 - d.
-May 25, 1927, Brooklyn).
-They had two sons, Howard Halsey Snyder (b.
-Oct.
-15, 1890, New Rochelle - d.
-Mar.
-1970, Babylon, NY) and Robert Maclay Snyder (b.
-September 6, 1894, New Rochelle - d.
-1945).

 Career

 From the mid to late 1880s, Snyder worked with William E. Bishop, a New York City master carpenter.
 Little is known about Bishop except that he was a lifelong volunteer fireman, holding leadership positions in various fire companies.

 Superintendent of School Buildings

 At its last meeting of the school year on July 8, 1891, the New York City Board of Education elected Snyder as Superintendent of Buildings to succeed George W. Debevoise after his resignation.
 Of the thirteen votes cast, Snyder received twelve.
-It's not clear how Snyder won the support, but he may have had a connection with the banker Robert Maclay, head of the Board of Education's Building Committee.
-Snyder named his younger son "Robert Maclay."

 While Snyder initially oversaw Manhattan and The Bronx, the 1898 consolidation of Greater New York elevated him to the ultimate role of Superintendent of School Buildings for the entire city.